 Learn something new every day More Info... by email

 Walnut allergy symptoms can range from mild to life-threatening and can vary from person to person and from situation to situation.
 For example, a person who has never had any adverse side effects from eating walnuts might suddenly develop a severe allergic reaction the next time the food is consumed.
-Some of the most common walnut allergy symptoms include headache, irritability and fatigue.
+Some of the most common signs of a walnut allergy include headache, irritability and fatigue.
 In the most severe cases, swelling of the face, tongue or throat might occur, often accompanied by difficulty breathing.
 Any potential walnut allergy symptoms should be reported to a doctor immediately for further medical evaluation.

 A mild allergy to walnuts might cause symptoms such as fatigue, irritability and headache shortly after consuming the nuts.
 These symptoms usually are mild and go away within a few hours, although persistent or particularly bothersome symptoms should be reported to a doctor.
 Many people do not realize that these symptoms are related to the consumption of walnuts unless the symptoms worsen or are accompanied by more severe symptoms.